AN/AAQ-28 Litening: Features

-Background
+Variants

 The research and development program began at Rafael Advanced Defense Systems' Missiles Division in Israel, with subsequent completion of Litening I for use in the Israeli Air Force.
 In 1995 Northrop Grumman teamed with Rafael for further development and sales of the Litening pod, reaching Initial Operating Capability (IOC) the same year.

 Litening II/ER/AT

 Northrop Grumman and Rafael completed product improvements on the "Basic Pod" including a third generation FLIR, laser marker and software upgrades (Litening II) which was fielded beginning in 1999.
-The two companies subsequently replaced the "320x256" FLIR with a latest technology "640x512" FLIR.
-This pod, known as Litening ER, extended the target detection range and was fielded in 2001.
-The newest version, Litening AT, is in production and was fielded in 2003.
-It further extends target detection and recognition ranges, improves the target coordinate generation accuracy, and provides multi-target cueing.
+The two companies subsequently replaced the "320x256" FLIR with a "640x512" FLIR to produce the Litening ER, extending the target detection range, and was fielded in 2001.

+Litening AT was fielded in 2003, and extends target detection and recognition ranges, improves the target coordinate generation accuracy, and provides multi-target cueing.
 Litening AT features a plug-and-play bay configured to accept a wide variety of data-links and recorders.
 Plug and Play II data-link capability offers increased range, digital data recording and an option to incorporate secure, two-way communications over ultra-high frequency (UHF) radios.
 Litening's Plug and Play I, introduced in 2003, was the first data-link to be incorporated in a third generation targeting pod.